JuliaEarth/GeoStats.jl/docs/src/index.md

 ## Quick example

-Below is a quick preview of the high-level API:
+Below is a quick preview of the high-level interface:

 ```@example overview
 using GeoStats